 The Mentor-Apprentice Program is intended for B.C.
 First Nations individuals ages 16 - 50 years old.
-Those who are status, non-status, and/or identify as BC First Nation, whether living on or off reserve, will be considered for MAP.
+(We invite those over the age of 50 to apply to MAP: Connections).
+Those who are status, non-status, and/or identify as BC First Nation, whether living on or off reserve in B.C., will be considered for MAP.
+In order to prioritize spaces for Indigenous learners, non-Indigenous applicants are not eligible for funding through the Mentor-Apprentice Program, regardless of community affiliation.
 Priority will be given to apprentices with a demonstrated commitment to share the language with others upon completion of the program.
 This includes teachers, childcare workers, parents, or those actively engaged in language programming in their community.